Leave and Teaching Release Semesters

 Research Semester for Assistant Professors

-All probationary faculty, with the exception of those hired with two or fewer years to the tenure decision, are eligible to take a research semester, in consultation with the Chair of their department.
+All probationary faculty, with the exception of those hired with two or fewer years to the tenure decision, are eligible to take a research semester as stipulated in their letter of offer.
 The research semester is a release from classroom teaching and does not exempt the faculty member from other department obligations such as student mentoring and departmental service.

-The Research Semester request consists of the following four documents, to be submitted electronically by the department chair to Karen Gardner, email@example.com, by the appropriate deadline:
+The Research Semester request consists of the following three documents, to be submitted electronically by the department chair to Karen Roberts, firstname.lastname@example.org, by the appropriate deadline:

 - A Research Semester Request form

-- a description of the work to be undertaken
+- A brief plan, written by the candidate, outlining the work to be undertaken

 Further details are outlined in this memorandum.
 Once the request has been reviewed and approved, a formal letter from the Dean awarding the Research Semester will be sent to the candidate, with a copy to the Chair.

 Application deadline: NONE (this award has been paused for AY 2021)